alumina-lang/alumina/docs/lang_guide.md

 ## `when` types and expressions

-`when` expressions can be used as a means to have different implementations for different type parameters in generic functions.
+`when` expressions (akin to ) can be used as a means to have different implementations for different type parameters in generic functions.
 During monomorphization, only one of the branches will be taken and the other one ignored.
 The non-taken branch can contain meaningless code that would otherwise fail to compile.

 The condition in the `when` expression follows the same syntax as generic/protocol bounds